-The cumulative impact of state and local government development charges is adding to the cost of development of land, especially on Sydney's fringe.
+The cumulative impact of state and local government development charges is adding to the cost of development of land, especially on the outer edges of the major metropolitan areas.
 It means new home owners must fund the cost of infrastructure up-front.
 It is hardly equitable when compared to infrastructure funding methods paid by previous generations.
 The cost of new land and housing is now higher than the market for houses in the same area.
 This is severely restricting the supply of new housing land to the market.
 The cost of new land and housing is now unaffordable for a large segment of potential first home owners.

-The cumulative impact of development charges is also impacting on the cost of production of new industrial/employment lands which are limiting the supply of such land to the market.
+The cumulative impact of development charges is also impacting on the cost of production of new industrial/employment lands.
+This is limiting the supply of such land to the market.